romanmatla/RomanMatla/README.md

 **I am a flutter developer with a passion.**

 <img align='right' src='https://user-images.githubusercontent.com/123462470/268937117-572b425f-2c29-4f88-a84c-d79ae35786ef.jpg' width='400'>
 I fell in love with it from the first meeting :fire:.
 I didn't expect there was anything else that could draw me in and interest me so much.
-My passion for learning about and exploring Flutter is a source of constant joy and satisfaction for me:computer:.
+My passion for learning about and exploring Flutter is a source of constant joy and satisfaction for me :computer:.

-I believe Flutter is the future of mobile development:iphone:.
+I believe Flutter is the future of mobile development :iphone:.
 It is a technology that has the potential to revolutionize the way we create and use mobile applications.

 -**Flutter programming experience:** 1 year :calendar: